 Tickets to the Ephraim commencement ceremony are required.
 A livestream of the Ephraim and Richfield ceremonies will also be available to watch at snow.edu/general/commencement.

-Students finishing four-year degrees from either campus and two-year degrees from the Richfield campus will be celebrating Thursday, May 6 at the Sevier Valley Center in Richfield.
+Students finishing four-year degrees from either campus and two-year degrees from the Richfield campus will celebrate Thursday, May 6 at the Sevier Valley Center in Richfield.
 The ceremony will begin at 11 a.m.
 Guests are asked to wear masks.

 Alan Hall, entrepreneur and member of the State Board of Higher Education, will address graduates in Richfield, and Brent Thorne will receive a special recognition.